Azure-Samples/java-on-azure-examples/analytics/eventhubs/send-event/README.md

 ## Prerequisites

-This example assumes you have previously completed the following example:
+This example assumes you have previously completed the following examples:

 1. [Create a resource group](../../../general/group/create/README.md)
 1. [Create a namespace](../create-namespace/README.md)